EnzoT0/2DGame/README.md

 - Lastly, completing or even having a rough copy of a game is an incredible achievement in my opinion and this as a result can serve as a valuable addition to my portfolio.
 It will demonstrate my programming abilities and dedication towards this project and this can help me by giving myself something to talk about to any potential employers in the future once I decide to do co-op.

+## User Stories

+### First 4:

+- As a user, I want to have an inventory system that allows me to collect and equip items.
+- As a user, I want to encounter diverse enemies with unique abilities and behavior patterns.
+- As a user, I want to be able to save my progress and return to where I was whenever I play the game.
+- As a user, I want to add a coin-based currency system that the player can collect throughout the area.

+### User Stories that I would like to implement:

+- As a user, I want to add a weapon to my character's inventory, allowing me to equip and de-equip it.
+- As a user, I want to add a health potion to my character's inventory, enabling me to heal my character's HP (health points).
+- As a user, I want to add a new location to the list of locations available for the player-controlled character to travel to.
+- As a user, I want to encounter and interact with a variety of NPCs who can possibly provide dialogue and quests.
+- As a user, I want a shop or tavern system that can be used to trade in the currency that the player currently has for items.